Simon Edem Asimah

-Simon Edem Asimah is an Architect/Quantity surveyor and a politician of the Republic of Ghana.
-He is the member of Parliament for South Dayi in the Volta region of Ghana.
+Simon Edem Asimah is a Development Planner and a politician of the Republic of Ghana.
+He was the member of Parliament for South Dayi in the Volta region of Ghana.

 Personal life

 Simon is married with five children.
 He is a Christian (Evangelical Presbyterian).

 Early life and education

 Simon Edem Asimah was born on 19 March 1955.
 He is an indegene of Peki-Wudome in the Volta region of Ghana.

 He had a Master of Arts degree in Development Studies.
 He further studied ISS in the Hague in Netherlands in the year 1992.

 Politics

 Simon is a member of the National Democratic Congress.
 He represented South Dayi Constituency in the 5th Parliament of the 4th Republic.
 In December 2012, He also emerged winner in the 2012 Ghanaian General Elections with a massive win of 87.5% of the total valid votes in his Constituency which became his second run as the MP for South Dayi.
 He was the Chairman of the Committee on Environment, Science and Technology.